pmcharrison/psynet-mirror/docs/timeline.rst

 inherits from
 :class:`~psynet.page.TextInputPage`,
 and adds a validation step to make sure that the user has entered a valid number.

+:class:`~psynet.page.UnityPage` allows for the integration of Unity and PsyNet.
+See the special section on :doc:`unity_page` for more detailed information.

 We hope to significantly extend the page types available in ``psynet`` in the future.
 When you've found a custom page type useful for your own experiment,